List of Disney's Beauty and the Beast characters: The Wardrobe

-Le Fou
+LeFou

-Le Fou (French for "The Madman", and also a phonetic pun on "The Fool") is a local villager who is Gaston's bumbling-but-loyal sidekick (and punching bag); he is often mistreated by Gaston, but he doesn't seem to mind.
+LeFou (occasionally also spelled as "Le Fou"; French for "The Madman", and also a phonetic pun on "The Fool") is a local villager who is Gaston's bumbling-but-loyal sidekick (and punching bag); he is often mistreated by Gaston, but he doesn't seem to mind.
 He seems unsure about Gaston marrying Belle (thinking that she and her father, Maurice, are "crazy"), but helps him anyway.
 During the attempted wedding, he acts as a conductor to signal the playing of a fast tempo version on "Here Comes the Bride".
 Later, when Gaston comes up with a plan to arrange for Maurice to be sent to the insane asylum to force Belle to marry him, they head to Belle's house, but both she and Maurice are gone.
-Gaston decides to have Le Fou stay near the house and let him know when they return, much to Le Fou's chagrin.
-After a while, when Belle brings Maurice home, Le Fou alerts Gaston so he can put his plan into action.
+Gaston decides to have LeFou stay near the house and let him know when they return, much to LeFou's chagrin.
+After a while, when Belle brings Maurice home, LeFou alerts Gaston so he can put his plan into action.
 After learning that the Beast exists, he accompanies Gaston and the rest of the lynch mob to the castle to kill the Beast singing "The Mob Song" with everybody.
 He picks up Lumière upon entering the castle, and Lumiere's signal begins the battle.
-During the battle, Le Fou attempts to murder Lumiere by waving a torch, perilously close to Lumiere's head, but unfortunately for Lefou, Cogsworth shows up to rescue Lumiere by jabbing his scissors hard in Le Fou's rear end.
+During the battle, LeFou attempts to murder Lumiere by waving a torch, perilously close to Lumiere's head, but unfortunately for Lefou, Cogsworth shows up to rescue Lumiere by jabbing his scissors hard in LeFou's rear end.
 He is last seen escaping with the rest of the villagers.